circleci/circleci-docs/jekyll/_cci2/hello-world.md

 2. Commit and push the changes.

-3. Go to the Projects page in the CircleCI app, click the **Add Projects** button, then click the **Set Up Project** button next to your project.
+3. Go to the Projects page in the CircleCI app, then click the **Set Up Project** button next to your project.
 If you don't see your project, make sure you have selected the associated Org.
 See the Org Switching section below for tips.

-1. Click the **Start Building** button to trigger your first build.
+4. Follow the steps to configure your `config.yml` file for the project and trigger your first build.

 The Workflows page appears with your `build` job and prints `Hello World` to the console.